 I also want to warn you that this is not a practical guide to HRV.
 This is a scientific primer on the nature of HRV as a biological phenomenon and a statistical entity.
 I embarked on this journey because I needed to understand all of this in order to be able to make sense of the cornucopia of fascinating HRV research that exists, so consider this a foundation upon which future (more practical and perhaps more interesting) articles will be written.

 One final note, regarding references.
 I cannot overstate the number of papers I read in the process of writing this article.
 It was truly absurd.
 As such, most of the things I say here are based on an understanding of the material gleaned over the course of much reading and cross-referencing and following rabbit holes, as opposed to direct citations from a specific paper.
-I’ve included some specific sources for specific bits of info, but any statement that doesn’t have a direct citation was gleaned from some combination of the list of papers in the “references” section.
+I’ve included some specific sources for specific bits of info, but any statement that doesn’t have a direct citation was drawn from some combination of the list of papers in the “references” section.
 (I tried to only include papers I deemed worthwhile sources, rather than including every single paper I read.)

 Table of Contents